top of page

 • For using data in Tanzania, you can purchase a local SIM card or an e-SIM.

-• Pack any necessary medications, a first aid kit, and consider anti-malarial tablets if traveling to malaria-prone areas.
+• Pack any necessary medications, a basic first aid kit, and consider anti-malarial tablets if traveling to malaria-risk areas.
+Ensure you’ve received all mandatory vaccinations upfront.

 • Please remember that healthcare in Tanzania may not match the quality or availability you're accustomed to in your own country, so it's essential to bring any medications you routinely need, as they may not be readily available.